Amreli Steels: History

-In 2018, the company established a new production facility in Dhabeji with a 400,000 tonnes capacity.
+In 2018, Amreli established a new production facility in Dhabeji with a 400,000 tonnes capacity.
 A strategic goal of the firm has been to be the first Pakistani company to reach annual production of 1 million tonnes of rebar product.

 Amreli transitioned from a private to public firm in 2015, when it was listed on the Pakistan Stock Exchange following an initial public offering in October 2015.

-Capacity Expansion

-Amreli Steels cemented its dominance and leadership in Pakistan's Steel Industry in March 2019 by expanding its manufacturing facilities that increased its rebar capacity to 605,000 tonnes and billet capacity to 600,000 tonnes per annum.
-The new facilities have enabled the company to maintain its cost leadership and provide a better product to its customers.
-Amreli Steels expects that the economies of scale and new technologies will further help it cut manufacturing costs, spread fixed costs and as a result improve margins.

-Financial Performance

-Amreli Steels’ posted Rs1.1 billion total loss for the fiscal year 2020, which resulted in Rs 3.79 loss per share.